 Civitas Resources, Inc. (CIVI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., June 20, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Civitas Resources, Inc. ("Civitas" or the "Company") (NYSE: CIVI ).
+LOS ANGELES, June 24, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Civitas Resources, Inc. ("Civitas" or the "Company") (NYSE: CIVI ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CIVITAS RESOURCES, INC. (CIVI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 1, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?